AScustomWorks/AS/README.md

 V 0.6.5: Added an external input to detect a BPM from a LFO or some other sources, BPM detection code based on Koralfx Beatovnik from Tomek Sosnowski, nice work Tomek!.

+### BPM to delay/ms calculator
+New slimmed down BPM Delay/MS Calculator module, just like the old BPM to delay/hz calculator module but without the calc values display to free some HP space.

+V 0.6.11: First relase of this module.

 ### 8 Channel Mixer
 Fundamental/Autodafe mixer module.
 Mods: graphics, sliders for channel volume, stereo or mono output(L channel outputs L+R signal if R channel is not active).
 Now with main mix mute button.
 Beware,the default setting for each channel volume is at 70% in stead of 0%.